t2y/extenum/README.md

 Let's try to create Enum class with *ConstantSpecificEnum*.
 To use a method as function overloading, add *@overload(CONSTANT)* decorator on that method.
-The *overload* decorator is implicitly defined as well as you'll see lator in *ImplicitEnum* section.
+The *overload* decorator is implicitly defined as well as you'll see later in *ImplicitEnum* section.

 ```python
 >>> from extenum import ConstantSpecificEnum